pip-services/pip-services-docs/content/en/conceptual/reflection/_index.md

 <img src="figure10.png" alt="figure 10" style="width:100%">

 ### Wrapping up
 In this tutorial, we have learned what reflection is and how to use the Reflect library available in the PIP.Services toolkit, which provides several tools for class introspection.
-We have seen all its classes and examples of their main methods’ usage.
+We have seen all its classes and examples of their main methods' usage.